Vikramadithyan

-Vikramadithyan is a 2014 Indian Malayalam-language comedy-drama film co-produced and directed by Lal Jose.
-The film stars Dulquer Salmaan, Unni Mukundan, Namitha Pramod, and Anoop Menon.
-Nivin Pauly featured in a cameo appearance.
+Vikramadithyan is a 2014 Indian Malayalam-language action comedy film co-produced and directed by Lal Jose.
+The film stars Dulquer Salmaan, Unni Mukundan, Namitha Pramod, Anoop Menon, and Lena.
+Nivin Pauly appears in an extended cameo role.
 The screenplay was written by Iqbal Kuttippuram while Jomon T. John handled the cinematography.
 The music is composed by Bijibal.
 The film was released on 25 July 2014, on the occasion of Eid-ul Fitr.

 Plot

 Kunjunni Menon, a witty thief, falls in love with Lakshmi, a police constable.
 While following her one day, he finds out that she wishes to marry a policeman.
 Vasudeva Shenoy, Laksmi's colleague expresses his desire to marry her despite his mother's objections.
 Kunjunni poses as a police constable and manages to marry Lakshmi before Shenoy can convince his mother.
 Shenoy gets married, and both couples are blessed with baby boys on the same day.
 Lakshmi finds out that Kunjunni cheated her, but they pretend to have an amicable marriage.
 A young Adithyan still believes his father to be a policeman, and he and Shenoy's son Vikram become rivals in school and start competing with each other, wagering that the loser should salute the winner, a habit they then carry into adulthood.
 Adithyan always ends up losing.

 One day, Kunjunni is caught red-handed by Shenoy and his team while attempting a robbery and is paraded half-naked throughout the street.
 Unable to face a distraught Adithyan and berated by Lakshmi, Kunjunni reaches a bridge and commits suicide.
 Years later, Vikram grows to be a hard-working young man while Adithyan becomes lazy and does petty illegal activities to earn money.
 Adithyan falls in love with Deepika who is Vikram's close friend.
 Once the duo pass their degrees, they both decide to apply for the SI selection test.
 Though the two share a healthy rivalry, Shenoy is spiteful towards Adithyan, who outranks Vikram in the preliminary round.
 However, Vikram acknowledges Adithyan's superior intellect, displaying his deep respect for his rival.